jboss-developer/jboss-eap-quickstarts/wsba-coordinator-completion-simple/README.md

         mvn clean test -Parq-jbossas-remote

+4. You should see the following result.

+        Results :

+        Tests run: 2, Failures: 0, Errors: 0, Skipped: 0

 _Note: You see the following warning when you run the Arquillian tests in remote mode._

       WARNING: Configuration contain properties not supported by the backing object org.jboss.as.arquillian.container.remote.RemoteContainerConfiguration